-- Search, Search, Search: This is definitely the type of search for which the internet was invented, but beware of online resources that charge you to conduct a scholarship search or that require you to do something in exchange.
-Here are some reputable college scholarship search sites:
+This is definitely the type of search for which the internet was invented, but beware of online resources that charge you to conduct a scholarship search or that require you to do something in exchange.
+Start by checking with these reputable college scholarship search sites:

-- BigFuture by The College Board: Every year The College Board conducts a Survey of Financial Aid Programs.
-You can benefit from this work by searching through their information on scholarships, other financial aid and internships from more than 2,200 programs, totaling nearly $6 billion.
+Every year, BigFuture conducts the College Board Scholarship Search.
+You can benefit from this work by searching through their information on scholarships, other financial aid, and internships from more than 2,200 programs, totaling nearly $6 billion.
 Enter as much information as you can to find the most possible matches.

-- U.S. Department of Education: This listing of state grant agencies provides information on grants, scholarships, and other financial aid for college students available from the state level, including federally-supported state programs such as Byrd scholarships and LEAP (Leveraging Educational Assistance Partnership) grants.
+This listing of state grant agencies provides information on grants, scholarships, and other financial aid for college students available from the state level, including federally-supported state programs such as the LEAP (Leveraging Educational Assistance Partnership) grant.

-- Scholarships.com: This is a free service that has already helped students search 3.7 million local, state and national college scholarships and grants worth over $19 billion.
+This is a free service that has already helped students search 3.7 million local, state, and national college scholarships and grants worth over $19 billion.

 - Look for Corporate Scholarships: Scholarships are a great way of garnering corporate publicity while providing funds to educate the next generation of employees.
-Discover Student Loans, for example, offers $2500 scholarships to help pay for college.
-Deadline is February 28, 2017.
-They also have a free online scholarship search capability with access to over three million scholarship and grant opportunities.
+Discover Student Loans, for example, offers $5,000 scholarships to help pay for college.
+Discover also has a free online scholarship tool with a search capability that finds details on over three million scholarship and grant opportunities.